havatv/qgisnnjoinplugin/help/source/index.rst

 Versions
 ===============
-The current version is 3.0.3
+The current version is 3.0.4

+- 3.0.4

+  - pendingFields() changed to fields() (#13) and another issue (message levels) caused by API changes.
+    UI improvement for neighbour distance field.

 - 3.0.3